Examples of Fighting Fund Awards

 Railfuture paid Stratford on Avon District Council (as lead) £2,000 from its Fighting Fund in April 2012 to produce the Stratford-Honeybourne Rail Study costing £70,000.
 Other funders included Worcestershire, Gloucestershire and Oxfordshire County Councils, Centro, TOCs and several rail promotion groups.

-The study looked at the reinstatement of a 6-mile section of railway line between Stratford upon Avon and Long Marston linking to the Cotswold Line at Honeybourne.
+The study looked at the reinstatement of a 6-mile section of railway line between Stratford-upon-Avon and Long Marston linking to the Cotswold Line at Honeybourne.
 It identified a benefit-to-cost ratio of (BCR) of 2:1 for the reopened route.

 Railfuture was also represented on the steering group.